Ada-Developers-Academy/ada-learning-learn/ada-staff/organization.md

 ![Learn Units](../assets/github-units.png)

 A single Learn course can be made up of one or more Units/Repositories.

-To create a new Unit, ask a Learn Admin to create a new repository for you.
+To create a new Unit, ask a Learn Admin to create a new repository.
+To include this Unit in your course, work with a Learn Admin to update the **course.yaml** file.

 ### Folders / Topics